-Worship is the primary function of St Augustine’s.
+Worship of God our heavenly Father is the primary function of St Augustine’s.

 Here, we offer different but relevant worship styles.
 By offering a variety of worship, we hope that you will find something that suits you.

 We try to make it accessible to everyone – we have a hearing aid loop and sound system so that everyone can hear what’s going on, and large print orders of service for those who have difficulty reading small-print.
-Some services use the screen, and are more informal.
+Most of our services use the screen, and are more informal.

 Find out more about regular services at St Augustines: